wickino/MagicQuill/README.md

 ---

-If you are a Windows user, you may try to use `windows_setup.bat` to conveniently install environments.
+If you are a Windows user, you may try to use `windows_setup.bat` to conveniently install environments, just enter `windows_setup.bat` in your Python shell.
 For Linux user, check `linux_setup.sh`.

 Alternatively, follow the step-by-step installation guide.